jasonbrodeur/DASH-githubpages/docs/lesson2.md

 - Make a change to a file in the GitHub (remote) repository using the web editor.

 ### Pull changes to the local directory
 - In GitHub Desktop, click the **Fetch origin** button.
-This will check the GitHub repository to see if any changes have been made
+This will check the GitHub repository to see if any changes have been made remotely.
+-